LordPhyre/Quasar-DSC/README.md

 # Quasar Deadshot Client

-Introducing the most advanced and simultaneously user-friendly client for [Deadshot.io](https://deadshot.io/) that exist and will ever exist.
+Introducing the most advanced and simultaneously user-friendly client for [Deadshot.io](https://deadshot.io/) that exists and will ever exist.
 Hopefully.

 This client contains many unique features found nowhere else, such as a fully customizable Graphical User Interface, with many performance and cosmetic options.
 It also includes a completely easy to use skin and resource swapper to completely change the look and feel of your game.